Education: University of Washington, Bastyr University

 The Z-Smart model has 20 speeds – ridiculous, to say the least.
 We have done over 70 hands-on massage gun reviews and know that 5-6 speeds are optimal.
 We can live with 7-9, but 20 is a stretch too far.

-The ZarifaUSA Z-Smart massage gun has only basic features, but it matches the Health+ model in terms of power.
+The ZarifaUSA Z-Smart massage gun has only basic features, but it is as powerful as the Health+ model.

 Despite our tests revealing that the amplitude and percussion range are overstated (detailed Z-Smart review here), the Z-Smart model proves to be an incredibly powerful massage gun, something we really appreciate.

-ZarifaUSA’s Health+ massage gun is FSA and HSA eligible and has some unique features.
+ZarifaUSA’s Health+ massage gun is FSA and HSA eligible and has unique features.

 Watch our exclusive hands-on video review of the Zarifa Health+ massage gun.

 But are these features needed in a massage gun?
-It’s like a computer turned massage device.
+It’s like a computer-turned-massage device.
 We initially questioned the practicality of this, not to mention the viability of the standalone sensors.
-We found that they might not be as accurate as the ones in your smartwatch.
-Check our detailed hands-on Zarifa Health+ review to learn more.

-Even though both Z-Smart and Health+ are advertised as having Theragun-like 16mm stroke length, our testing revealed it to be much lower – probably about 10mm for each.
+Even though both Z-Smart and Health+ are advertised as having a Theragun-like 16mm stroke length, our testing revealed it to be much lower—probably about 10mm for each.

-Which one should you go for between these two, if you have to?
+Which one should you choose between these two, if you have to?

 We’d say go for the cheaper Smart model.
-It’s $100 less nominally and does the job well.
+It’s $100 less and does the job well.
 You get the same feeling as the Aura Revive.
-If you decide to go for it, make sure to apply the MGA coupon to save an extra 5%.
+If you go for it, apply the MGA coupon to save an extra 5%.
 You will pay $189.99 instead of $199.99.

 Does the Smart or Health+ have the edge over the Aura Revive?

-We like Aura Revive’s features more – the heated and dynamic modes are superb.
-However, Zarifa is also more affordable compared to Aura.
-However, we still think Theragun is the best option here (even Theragun mini matches them both, if not outperforms them).
+We like Aura Revive’s features more—the superb heated and dynamic modes.
+However, Zarifa is also more affordable than the Aura Revive.
+We still think Theragun is the best option here (even Theragun mini matches them both, if not outperforms them).

-We recommend you pick Thereagun if you have to buy a full-sized FSA/HSA-approved massage gun.
-For a mini device, go for the Zarifa mini – it is a good mini, and is slightly cheaper than Theragun’s counterpart.
+We recommend you pick Theragun FSA if you have to buy a full-sized eligible HSA or FSA massage gun.
+For a mini massage gun, go for the Ekrin Bantam – it comes witha life warranty and is cheaper than the Theragun Mini.

-We hope we have sufficiently answered the questions you had, and provided a good overview FSA or HSA eligible massage gun options currently available.
+We hope we have sufficiently answered your questions and provided a good overview of currently available HSA or FSA-eligible massage gun options.

-Remember that certain conditions have to be met to buy a massage gun with an FSA or HSA card.
-Also, only a few stores sell FSA and HSA-approved massage guns, so look out for the right massage guns to buy under these conditions.
+Remember that certain conditions must be met to buy a massage gun with an FSA or HSA card.
+Only a few stores sell eligible HSA and FSA massage gun, so look out for the right percussion massagers under these conditions.

 Imtiyaz S, Veqar Z, Shareef MY.
 To Compare the Effect of Vibration Therapy and Massage in Prevention of Delayed Onset Muscle Soreness (DOMS).
 JCDR.
 Published online 2014. doi:10.7860/jcdr/2014/7294.3971